mapbox/mapbox-studio-classic/docs/0000-01-01-symbol-drawing-order.md

 Data coming from files are read from the beginning of the file to the end and cannot be re-ordered on-the-fly by TileMill.
 You'll want to pre-process such files to make sure the ordering makes sense.

-You can do this from the terminal with `ogr2ogr` (see [Setting up GDAL](/tilemill/docs/guides/gdal/)).
+You can do this from the terminal with `ogr2ogr`.
 This example rearranges all the objects in `cities.shp` based on the `population` field in descending order (highest population first).

     ogr2ogr -sql \
       'select * from cities order by population desc' \